Most typical phrasing

 The client wants a discount before committing.
 Sometimes they frame it as a long-term opportunity, but the immediate pressure is still to cut price first and define terms later.

-Client asks why your price is so high
+Client asks for your best price before signing

 Ready to reply